Auth Token

 Missing Credentials

-You need to provide either an Auth Token or an API Key to start the LocalStack Pro image successfully.
-You can find your Auth Token or API Key on the Auth Token page or the Legacy API Key page in the LocalStack Web Application.
+You need to provide either an Auth Token to start the LocalStack Pro image successfully.
+You can find your Auth Token on the Auth Tokens page in the LocalStack Web Application.

 If you are using the localstack